rafaelfelipeac/KotlinRepo/README.md

-KotlinRepo
+MarvelApp
 ---------
-KotlinRepo is a simple app that shows you a list with the repositories that use the Kotlin language.
-Ordered by the number of stars!
+MarvelApp is a simple app that shows you a list of the Marvel characters.

-Created with ❤️ to study topics related to Android such as Kotlin, MVVM, Coroutines, Jetpack (ViewModel, LiveData) , Retrofit and Dagger2.
+Created with ❤ to study topics related to Android such as Kotlin, MVVM, Coroutines, Jetpack (ViewModel, LiveData) , Retrofit and Dagger2.

 Developed with:
 -------